kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - `desktop_position`;
 - `mobile_position`.

-In particular, the lower options and the mode are supported `bottom_fullwidth` - full-width bottom banner.
+In particular, the bottom options and the `bottom_fullwidth` mode are supported
+- a full-width bottom banner.

 Use it like this: